cMikolai/fend-project-memory-game/README.md

 The game is finished when you managed to find all 8 pairs of cards.

 The less moves you take to finish the game, the better your star rating gets!

+## Code Dependencies

+The app is built with the following code dependencies:

+1. Font Awesome
+2. Google Fonts

 ## Contributing